 Mr. Wrong does take a while getting started but it gets major points for going in a totally unexpected direction and keeping the audience on their toes.

-Billy is rich and popular and he is dating the hottest girl school.
+Billy is rich and popular and he is dating the hottest girl at school.
 However, he still feels that he doesn’t quite fit in.
 One day he hears a horrid rumor about his family and friends participating in orgies.
 Yikes!
-Unfortunately for Billy, there’s something even worse that incestuous orgies going on!
+Unfortunately for Billy, there’s something even worse than incestuous orgies going on!